Pageboy/pageboy.github.io/_posts/2020-08-02-downstream-to-wittenham.md

 ## A Walk to Little Wittenham and on the Wittenham Clumps

-Afer a good breakfast and excersise we walked back along the river and over the bridge at Day's lock to St Peter's Church at Little Wittenham.
+After a good breakfast and exercise we walked back along the river and over the bridge at Day's lock to St Peter's Church at Little Wittenham.
 We wandered amongst the variety of gravestones and admired the wild flowers and dappled light.

-We wonderd what I.H.S meant on some gravestones and looked this up out of curiosity.
+We wondered what I.H.S meant on some gravestones and looked this up out of curiosity.

 [![St Peter's Church, Little Wittenham](/uploads/dsc6869.jpg)](/uploads/dsc6869.jpg)